fieryhenry/battlecats/README.md

 might not be working properly.

 ## Building the APK yourself

-NOTE: This app is very early in development and so it is basically unusable if you want to play the original game.
-It is mainly for people who want to help fix issues in the code or are interested in modding and want to test stuff out.

 1. [Download Android Studio](https://developer.android.com/studio)
 2. Clone this repository using `git` or by downloading the zip and extracting it